neicnordic/neic-sda/docs/db.md

 schema version) as well as creating the corresponding migration script to perform the changes on a database in use.

-Migration scripts should be placed in `/migratedb.d/` in the sda-db repo (<https://github.com/neicnordic/sda-db>).
+Migration scripts should be placed in `/migratedb.d/` in the *sensitive-data-archive* repo (<https://github.com/neicnordic/sensitive-data-archive/tree/main/postgresql>).
 We recommend naming them corresponding to the schema version they provide migration to.
 There is an "empty" migration script (`01.sql`) that can be used as a template.